Michael-Yongshi/PyQtGameBoard/README.md

 ## Version
 ### 0.2
 0.2.3   fixed selection deleting previous overlays
-        adding line of sight line
+        split mousepress method so its easier to subclass adding line of sight line
         return list of tiles touched by line of sight